kcsheng/your-daily-5-minutes/README.md

 - WHEN I view the youtube card
-  THEN I see a thumbnail of the top recommended video (5 min max) matching my preferences WHEN I click on Video result
+  THEN I see a thumbnail of the top recommended video (5 min max) matching my preferences
+- WHEN I click on Video result
-  I am able to view a video (5 min max)
+  THEN I am able to view a video (5 min max)

 - WHEN I view the news card
   THEN I see the preview of the top news headline matching my preferences